Plusnet

-Plusnet plc is a British triple play internet service provider (ISP); providing broadband, landline and mobile services.
-The company was founded in 1997 in Sheffield, England, and became a public limited company (plc) in July 2004 when it was floated on the Alternative Investment Market.
-On 30 January 2007, Plusnet was acquired by BT Group, but it continues to operate as a separate business.
+Plusnet plc is a British internet service provider (ISP) providing broadband and landline services.
+The company was founded in 1997 in Sheffield, and became a public limited company (plc) in July 2004 when it was floated on the Alternative Investment Market.
+On 30 January 2007, Plusnet was acquired by BT Group, but it continued to operate as a separate business.
 By December 2013, it had over 750,000 customers across the UK.

-Plusnet also operates a number of additional businesses: Metronet and John Lewis Broadband in partnership with John Lewis.

-In 2018, Plusnet was brought into BT Group's BT Consumer division, the CEO of which is Marc Allera.
+In 2018, Plusnet was brought into BT Group's BT Consumer division, the CEO of which is Claire Gillies.

-In November 2019, Andy Baker stepped down as CEO of Plusnet and in 2020 Plusnet corporate staff were transferred to BT contracts.
+Plusnet Mobile operated as a mobile virtual network operator using the network of EE until it was closed in 2024.